python/cpython/Doc/library/zipimport.rst

 .. class:: zipimporter(archivepath)

-   Create a new zipimporter instance. *archivepath* must be a path to a ZIP file.
+   Create a new zipimporter instance. *archivepath* must be a path to a ZIP file, or to a specific path within a ZIP file.
+For example, an *archivepath* of :file:`foo/bar.zip/lib` will look for modules in the :file:`lib` directory inside the ZIP file :file:`foo/bar.zip` (provided that it exists).

    :exc:`ZipImportError` is raised if *archivepath* doesn't point to a valid ZIP archive.

-   *archivepath* can also contain a path within the ZIP file -- the importer object will then look under that path instead of the ZIP file root.
-For example, an *archivepath* of :file:`foo/bar.zip/lib` will look for modules in the :file:`lib` directory inside the ZIP file :file:`foo/bar.zip` (provided that it exists).

    .. method:: find_module(fullname[, path])